 One of the most common adjustments curvy women have to make in a woven top – apart from a Full Bust Adjustment, which you shouldn’t need in Cashmerette Patterns! – is to change the height of the bust darts.
 We all have differently shaped and positioned busts, so it stands to reason that a pattern’s bust dart height might not work for you as designed.

-Bust darts should point directly at your bust apex (yep, nipple!), and for larger cup sizes, the darts should end around 2 inches before the apex.
+Bust darts should point directly at your bust apex (the part of your bust that sticks the furthest out – often, but not always, your nipple), and for larger cup sizes, the darts should end around 2 inches before the apex.

 First up, you need to check if the bust darts on the Springfield Top will work for you as drafted.
 The ideal way to do this is to make up a quick test garment, called a “muslin”, out of some cheap fabric – you’ll be able to check the sizing and any adjustments.
 Mark your bust apex directly onto the muslin with a pen, and you’ll be able to see instantly if it’s in the right place.
 Not making a muslin?
 You can approximate the position by placing the pattern piece against your body (remember about seam allowances) and you can get a rough idea.